on Richard Forrest Woods – Part 3

 Naval Base, New Orleans 152, August 1952–August 1954

-After his discharge, he stayed in New Orleans and enrolled at Tulane University, presumably in organ but perhaps in conducting.
-While enrolled, he was the Organist/Choirmaster at Grace Episcopal, 3700 Canal Street mentioned in an earlier post.
+After his discharge, he stayed in New Orleans and enrolled at Tulane University, presumably in organ but perhaps also or instead in conducting.
+While enrolled, he was assistant director of Tulane Glee Clubs and made his living as Organist/Choirmaster at Grace Episcopal, 3700 Canal Street mentioned in an earlier post.
 Historical note: by 2012, long-term dwindling attendance further aggravated by Hurricane Katrina sent the Grace congregation into disbandment.
 The campus closed on January 5 of that year and was later acquired as a satellite campus for Bethany Church headquartered in Baton Rouge.

 Next time: Wichita